 Our employment law lawyers are committed to seeking justice and protecting the rights of Arizona residents.
 We urge you to contact our firm as soon as possible if you believe that your claims are being wrongfully garnished.

-For more information about wage garnishment limits in Arizona, including the procedures that employers must follow in carrying out wage garnishment order, please complete the Free Case Review form on this page to contact our employment law attorneys right away.
+For more information about wage garnishment limits in Arizona, including the procedures that employers must follow in carrying out wage garnishment order, please complete the Case Evaluation form on this page to contact our employment law attorneys right away.